Skip to content

 You want to disinherit someone.
 Disinheriting a spouse or child requires specific legal language and strategy to withstand challenges.

 Someone might contest your will.
-If family conflict is likely, professional drafting and proper execution become critical to defending the will in court.
+If family conflict is likely, professional drafting and proper execution become critical.

 How to Write Your Own Will: Step by Step